jvadillo/howto-configure-xdebug-xcode/README.md

 After downloading it, move the downloaded file to the /ext folder.
 This is the folder where PHP keeps all of its extensions and can be found under the folder where you have installed PHP.

 ### Step 2: Xdebug configuration
+Note: MacOSX users must follow the guidelines from the official site.
 Configure PHP to use Xdebug by adding the following lines to your `php.ini`:

 ```